mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2021-05-14-thundering-herd.md

 > The scenario is that you have a message queue and one of the consumers stops processing messages and so the queue backs up.
 A naive fix for your immediate issue is to, predictably, turn it off and on again.
 With a certain type of issue it will then start to look like it is processing normally, perhaps even long enough to make the SRE / person on call close the ticket, go back to bed, set off for the office or whatever.
 At which point the actual cause (perhaps a badly formed message) would come in, cause monitoring to back up, and trigger another alert.
 An optimistic / inexperienced SRE can waste a good few hours in this way.

+### Chesterton Fences

+Submitted by [motxilo](https://twitter.com/motxilo) in this [tweet](https://twitter.com/motxilo/status/1394371924201988114) which links to [this blog post](https://josephwoodward.co.uk/2020/04/software-the-chestertons-fence-principle):

+> The sun is shining and you're walking through a wood when you happen upon quiet, desolate road.
+As you walk along the road you encounter an rather peculiar placed fence running from one side of the road to the other.
+"This fence has no use" you mutter under your breath as you remove it.
+>
+> Removing the fence could very well be the correct thing to do, nonetheless you have fallen victim to the principle of Chesterton's Fence.
+Before removing something we should first seek to understand the reasoning and rationale for why it was there in the first place.

+I've definitely fallen victim to this.
+I can just see the PR "Removed superfluous config" and down went production 😅

 ## Changelog

 ### 2021 May 14